iamtheblackunicorn/AllAboutClubs/README.md

 ## Note :scroll:

-- *All About Clubs :eagle:*, a *Black Unicorn Labs :unicorn:* project.
+- *All About Clubs :soccer:*, a *Black Unicorn Labs :unicorn:* project.
-- *All About Clubs :eagle:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
+- *All About Clubs :soccer:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
 - Licensed under the MIT license.